Colleen M. Fitzpatrick: Forensic genealogy

-Contributions to Forensic Genealogy
+Contributions to forensic genealogy

-Since her career in 2005, Fitzpatrick has helped identify several people, including victims, perpetrators, formerly-unidentified, and more.
-In doing so, she has created and been a huge factor in organizations and foundations such as Identifinders International, the Porchlight Project, and the DNA Doe Project.
+Since her career in 2005, Fitzpatrick has helped identify several people, including victims, perpetrators, the formerly unidentified, and more.
+In doing so, she has created and been a significant factor in organizations and foundations such as Identifinders International, the Porchlight Project, and the DNA Doe Project.

-Since then, she has traveled around the world to spread her knowledge on Forensic Genealogy.
-Her casework and consulting span over 50 countries, due to her language skills.
-Colleen Fitzpatrick has a working knowledge of 5 or more languages.
-These include English, French, German, Spanish, German, Russian, and Chinese.
+Since then, she has traveled around the world to spread her knowledge on forensic genealogy.
+Her casework and consulting include more than 50 countries, due to her language skills.
+Colleen Fitzpatrick has a working knowledge of at least six languages, including English, French, German, Spanish, Russian, and Chinese.

 Identifinders International

-Shortly after the success of her first book she was asked to locate a married couple in Taiwan due to them fleeing from the state for unpaid taxes.
-After the deal was made, and she successfully found them, this case would mark the beginning of her relationship with Andy Yeiser.
-At the time he was an engineer and business management consultant, but over the next few years, they co-founded Identifinders international together.
+Shortly after the success of her first book, she was asked to locate a married couple in Taiwan who fled the state to avoid penalties for unpaid taxes.
+After she successfully found the couple, Fitzpatrick began her professional partnership with engineer and business consultant Andy Yeiser.
+Together they co-founded Identifinders International.

 Formally founded in 2011, Identifinders International's mission is to use investigative genetic genealogy to help law enforcement agencies and the public solve cold cases, conduct identifications and searches, and more.
-These investigations would lead to identify countless victims, perpetrators of violent crimes, and Jane and John Doe cases.
+These investigations would lead to the identification of countless victims, perpetrators of violent crimes, and Jane and John Doe cases.

 Fitzpatrick still has an active role in Identifinders International.